-We hope you'll join us and start optimizing!
+We hope you'll join us and start optiMizing!

 We cultivate the optiMize community

-Bringing people together for inspiring learning experiences
+Bringing people together for transformative education

-In passionate pursuit of a better future
+In passionate pursuit of a just and sustainable future

 Practicing love and care in all we do